 Opportunities for credit-bearing Independent Study are available to matriculated students who wish to explore areas of a discipline not covered in the normal curriculum but related to the student's program.
 Independent study is not available to non-matriculated students.
-Sstudents must be matriculated and have a minimum cumulative GPA of 2.0 to be eligible for an Independent Study.
+Matriculated students must have a minimum cumulative GPA of 2.0 to be eligible for an Independent Study.